 The Role of a Junior Mentor in College Athletics

-As a junior in college athletics, your experience, maturity, and understanding of the team culture position you perfectly to mentor younger teammates.
+As a junior in college athletics, your experience, maturity, and understanding of the team culture positions you perfectly to mentor younger teammates.
 Mentorship is about guiding, supporting, and inspiring first-year and sophomore players as they navigate the challenges of balancing academics, athletics, and personal growth.
-Here’s how junior athletes can embrace the role of a mentor effectively:
+Here’s how junior athletes can embrace the role of a mentor effectively.

 1. Be Approachable and Supportive